kaiwenx99/LinuxAssign1/README.md

 - Registered a [DigitalOcean](https://www.digitalocean.com/) account.
 - `ssh-keygen` installed on your local machine.
+- A basic understanding of SSH and terminal commands.

-## Step 1: Create SSH key pair on your local machine
+## Step 1: Generate an SSH key pair on your local machine

 To create an SSH key pair, open your terminal and run the command below: